wesleimp/mix-credo.nvim/README.md

 The `mix-credo` setup creates an `augroup` assinging `BufEnter` and `BufWritePost`, in that way, `mix credo` runs immediately when you open or save a file.

-It's also possible to run manually using the commando `:MixCredo`
+It's also possible to run manually by using the command `:MixCredo`

 ## LICENSE